 Prosecco & Petals

 Choosing bridesmaids for your special day should be a touching milestone in wedding preparation.
 However, for many brides-to-be, asking friends and family members to be bridesmaids without hurting feelings, and narrowing down bridesmaid numbers can become a fraught task.

 The below article is designed to give a no-nonsense guide whatever your bridesmaid situation to make sure you have the right ladies standing by your side on the biggest day of your life.

-Asking your friends to be bridesmaids at an early opportunity will simply enable them to increase the excitement you are already feeling.
+Asking your friends to be bridesmaids at an early opportunity will merely enable them to increase the excitement you are already feeling.

 As a general guide, it is wise to choose bridesmaids before starting your wedding dress search approximately 9-10 months before your wedding.

 This will ensure that you will have trusted opinions and it will stop other girls from building up expectations that they will be asked.

 The internet is filled with extravagant ways to ask people that use gimmicks to shield the simple, beautiful gesture.